mkiser/WTFJHT/guide/internet-security.md

 **TO BE COMPLETELY CLEAR**: I am **not** an internet security expert.
 Follow this guide at your own risk.
 It's your own damn fault if you get pw3ned.
 Take this quiz to see if you can [outsmart internet scammers](https://www.opendns.com/phishing-quiz/){:target="_blank"}.

-**tl;dr** internet security requires a behavior change – there is no guide to security that will protect you forever.
-You can't buy security.
-This guide provides a "good enough" starting point for regular people using the internet.
+**tl;dr** true internet security requires a behavior change.
+This free guide will provide a “good enough” starting point for regular people using the internet in regular ways.

-That said, here's how to protect yourself on the internet in 20-minutes or less – or your money back.
+That said, here’s how to protect yourself on the internet in 20-minutes or less – or your money back.

 ## 1/ Two-Factor Authentication

 You know when you login to your bank, but then they send you a text message with a six-digit code?
-That's two-factor authentication.
-It can be annoying to always need two forms of identification.
-But it's the most important thing you can do to protect yourself on the internet.
+That’s two-factor authentication.
+It's annoying, but it’s the most important thing you can do to protect yourself on the internet.

-**Enable two-factor authentication**.
-Go through and enable 2FA on the following services you use: Amazon, Apple, Dropbox, Facebook, Google, Instagram, Microsoft, Paypal, Slack, Twitter, Venmo, and WhatsApp.
-Don't forget your bank and email accounts, too!
+**Enable two-factor authentication** on the following services you use: Amazon, Apple, Dropbox, Facebook, Google, Instagram, Microsoft, Paypal, Slack, Twitter, Venmo, and WhatsApp.
+Don’t forget your bank and email accounts, too!

 Check [twofactorauth.org](https://twofactorauth.org/){:target="_blank"} for a complete list of apps and services that support 2FA.
 Enable this for everything you use.

-optional – Use an authenticator app to make 2FA life easier.
+optional – Use an authenticator app like [Authy](https://www.authy.com/tutorials/){:target="_blank"} or [Google Authenticator](https://support.google.com/accounts/answer/1066447?hl=en){:target="_blank"} (both are free!) to make 2FA life easier.
 Now, instead of waiting for a text message, you use the app and punch in the six-digit code listed for your service.
-[Authy](https://www.authy.com/tutorials/){:target="_blank"} and [Google Authenticator](https://support.google.com/accounts/answer/1066447?hl=en){:target="_blank"} are two free apps.

 ## 2/ Passwords